patrickmineault/research_code/docs/slides/01-intro.md

 * It's ok to write plotting code in a notebook, but don't write real functions.
     * Disclaimer: I write real functions in notebooks all the time, and I know I shouldn't

-# But why does this all matter?
+# Why does this matter?

 You don't have to constantly ask yourself where stuff is, how you should do thing X, etc. and that allows you to focus on the stuff that matters.

 # Aside: day 3

-Everything at Google is one giant monorepo with billions of lines of code ([https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext#FNE](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext#FNE).
+Everything at Google is one giant monorepo with [billions of lines of code](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext#FNE).
 By ~day 3, it was time to go do a code.
-Everything is organized according to strict [conventions](https://github.com/google/styleguide/blob/gh-pages/pyguide.md), so it's not that bad to jump in.
+Everything is organized according to strict [conventions](https://github.com/google/styleguide/blob/gh-pages/pyguide.md), so it's not *that bad* to jump in.

 # Lesson 1